Common connection issues

 Exceptionally, you see some wireless networks but not eduroam.
 Your operating system does not support WPA2-Enterprise wireless networks (such as Amazon e-book readers), or this type of network does not support wireless card firmware (some old laptops).
 Try updating your operating system and wireless card drivers (usually from your laptop manufacturer or wireless card chip manufacturer).

-Users from the University of Economics, Prague use the name in the form
+Users from the Prague University of Economics and Business use the name in the form

 where login is the user name used to log in to InSIS or the local computer network.

 @ vse.cz denotes affiliation to VŠE (so-called realm).

 |Wrong name example||Description|